 Spring Framework is unarguably the most in-demand framework in the Java Enterprise development ecosystem.
 In this article, I am going to showcase a simple example using Spring Framework.

 If you are new to Spring, I encourage you to get a basic understanding of the concepts behind the Spring framework.
-One of my earlier articles What is Spring Framework can be a good starting point.
+One of my previous articles about what is Spring Framework can be a good starting point.

 In this section, I am going to discuss what do you need to start with: